Angel John: Plot

-When Kadar Moosa tries to win a world record by holding breath underwater, he gets caught in a fishing net and dies without getting out.
+When Khadar Moosa, an artist who performs life risking and dangerous performances tries to win a world record by holding breath underwater, he gets caught in a fishing net and nearly dies without getting out.
 Angel, knowing of this incident, tells Maradonna but tells him he will not save Moosa.
 Maradonna jumps into the water to save Moosa followed by Angel and gives back his life again.
 Followed by the incident there was a colony get together in which Moosa shares his real intention in record winning was that he wanted his wife Zeenath to come back and followed by Kuruvilla's film which a producer accepted as the script Sofia wrote (script idea by Angel).

 Everyone was happy except Maradonna who is sad because he is going to die that day as told by Angel.
 Maradonna asks Angel "what will he do if it was Angel in his position?".
 To which Angel replies "He will go to the God's dearest children (meaning handicapped children).
 When Maradonna goes there he sees the persons who conned many children, Maradonna gets into a fight with one of them who was his friend Chandran.
 A twelve year old boy tries to stab Chandran but by mistake Maradonna gets stabbed as Angel said.
 When Angel and Maradonna (soul of Maradonna) goes to the roof Angel waits for God's grace and sends Maradonna (soul) back to his body.
 Angel explains to him why he is not taking Maradonna with him and departs.
 The next scene takes us to Maradonna, being an obedient boy who listens to his parents, while Angel comes to Rajan's house and saves him from committing suicide.